ghc/ghc/docs/users_guide/runtime_control.rst

     Increasing this factor will make the rate memory is returned slower, decreasing it will make memory be returned more eagerly.
-Setting it to 0 will disable the memory return (which will enumulate the behaviour in releases prior to 9.2).
+Setting it to 0 will disable the memory return (which will emulate the behaviour in releases prior to 9.2).

 .. rts-flag:: -G ⟨generations⟩